 Second, the rats were fed a stevia mixture at a rate equivalent to a person drinking 85 ounces in less than 30 minutes.
 This quantity is hundreds or even thousands times higher than the acceptable daily intake (ADI) of stevia, which is 4 mg/kg of body weight per day.
 ADI is defined as the amount of a substance that people can consume in food or beverages on a daily basis during their whole life without any appreciable risk to health.

-And finally, for the third catch, the professor only used the one highly exaggerated dosage level to test, completely ignoring the importance of a dose-response relationship.
+And finally, for the third catch, the professor only used the one highly exaggerated dosage level to test, completely ignoring the importance of a dose-response relationship.3

 A More Recent Study Sheds a Different Light on Stevia

-More recent studies like this one have backed up the assertion that there is no evidence of stevia affecting fertility or pregnancy outcomes.
-In other animal studies, stevia did not increase toxicity in rat embryos, nor did it affect fertility or pregnancy outcomes.
+More recent studies have backed up the assertion that there is no evidence of stevia affecting fertility or pregnancy outcomes.5 In other animal studies, stevia did not increase toxicity in rat embryos, nor did it affect fertility or pregnancy outcomes.
 It is important to note that there is no data on the outcomes of use of stevia during human pregnancies.

 But Those Are Not All The Stevia Concerns I’ve Heard